 The names of all individuals who reside at the same physical address as the applicant are to be verified at each application, recertification, and at any occurrence of a change in the household's composition.
+A person acting as a caretaker/non-relative must pursue legal guardianship of the child within one (1) year of application.

-- A. Household composition is verified by a PAFS-76 Information Request, a current lease which lists all residents at the applicants address if the lease is current and no older than one (1) year old, or a written statement or collateral contact from an individual who has knowledge of the client's living situation.
-A lease or written statement must include all household members, address, contact information and the date signed. - B. The verification of household composition may be completed by or obtained from a collateral contact familiar with the family's living situation.
+Household composition is verified by a PAFS-76 Information Request, a current lease which lists all residents at the applicants address if the lease is current and no older than one (1) year old, or a written statement or collateral contact from an individual who has knowledge of the client's living situation.
+A lease or written statement must include all household members, address, contact information and the date signed.

+The verification of household composition may be completed by or obtained from a collateral contact familiar with the family's living situation.
 This form may be completed by someone living inside the home of the applicant as long as that person is not included in the applicant's household size.
-This could include an applicant living with and paying rent to a parent, other relative, or an unrelated adult. - C. The DCBS/Family Support staff must document any unusual circumstance related to household composition including, but not limited to, the reason for accepting verification from an individual residing with the applicant, the name and telephone number for any collateral contacts made, and any other information that has a bearing on the determination of eligibility for the case.
+This could include an applicant living with and paying rent to a parent, other relative, or an unrelated adult.

+The DCBS/Family Support staff must document any unusual circumstance related to household composition including, but not limited to, the reason for accepting verification from an individual residing with the applicant, the name and telephone number for any collateral contacts made, and any other information that has a bearing on the determination of eligibility for the case.